ghc-proposals/ghc-proposals/proposals/0000-add-GC-traceable-pointers.md

 We propose adding a new primitive type `GAddr#`, which is:

-+ Allocated from a threaded local slab allocator, here slab means memory pool classified by size(16, 32, 64...).
++ Allocated from a threaded local slab allocator, here slab means memory pool classified by size(16, 32, 64...), allocation consisted by three steps:
-+ It's GC traceable.
+    1. Find a suitable slab pool, which can be a block with special descriptor.
+    2. Find an empty mark bit/slab.
+    3. Set the mark bit and return slab address.
++ `GAddr#` is GC traceable, GC should consist two parts:
+    1. Clear all mark bits in a slab pool.
+    2. If a `GAddr#` traces back to a slab pool, set corresponding mark bit.
++ Large `GAddr#` could still go through the old large object allocation routine.
 + It can be added or substracted with offset, the result is still a `GAddr#`, which is traceable.
++ It's users' responsibility to ensure don't produce a `GAddr#` across slab boundary.
 + It can be passed to FFI like a pointer type, such as `char*` or `int16_t*` depend on types.

 An additional change is to change default string literal's type to use `GAddr#`, i.e. the following functions from `GHC.CString` will be changed to: